nicolepaul/africa-exposure-model/README.md

 ## 📚 Publications

-A journal publication documenting the development of the Africa Exposure Model is in progress.
+Please cite the work as follows:

+Paul, Nicole, Vitor Silva, and Desmond Amo-Odurom.
+(2022).
+"Development of a uniform exposure model for the African continent for use in disaster risk assessment." *International Journal of Disaster Risk Reduction*.
+DOI: [https://doi.org/10.1016/j.ijdrr.2022.102823](https://doi.org/10.1016/j.ijdrr.2022.102823)

 ## 🌟 Contributors